calebcianc/project3-backend-bootcamp/README.md

 # TRAVELGPT

-A backend application for TravelGPT to create, join and manage travel itineraries with the aid of openAI _Project 3 for Rocket Academy Bootcamp_
+A backend application for TravelGPT to create, join and manage travel itineraries with the aid of openAI.

+_Project 3 for Rocket Academy Bootcamp_

 ## Features